elba7r/system-v9/erpnext/docs/user/manual/en/website/add-products-to-website.md

 ### Add Products to the Website

-ERPNext will populate your website with products out of your Item Master.
+Revalue ERP will populate your website with products out of your Item Master.
 The html code will be generated automatically.

 #### Step 1: Edit Item